piokerich/Netflix-Data-Analysis-Cleaning-Analysis-and-Visualization-Ms-Excel/README.md

 ## Data Analysis Steps

-Our approach involves a series of meticulous steps to derive meaningful insights from the data:
+My approach involves a series of meticulous steps to derive meaningful insights from the data:

-1. **Data Extraction:** The raw dataset is extracted from the Kaggle repository.
+1. **Data Extraction:** The raw dataset is extracted from the Kaggle repository as a csv file i import to excel spreadsheets.
-2. **Data Cleaning:** Rigorous cleaning procedures are applied, addressing issues like duplicates, spelling errors, and inconsistent formats.
+2. **Data Cleaning:** Applied Rigorous cleaning procedures, addressing issues like duplicates, spelling errors, and inconsistent formats.
-3. **Exploratory Data Analysis (EDA):** EDA techniques are employed to understand the data, identify patterns, and unveil trends.
+3. **Exploratory Data Analysis (EDA):** Employed EDA techniques  to understand the data, identify patterns, and unveil trends.
 This includes statistical calculations, visualizations, and correlation analyses.
-4. **Data Preparation:** The dataset is prepared for visualization, involving the creation of new variables and necessary data filtering.
+4. **Data Preparation:** Prepared The dataset for visualization, involving the creation of new variables and necessary data filtering.
-5. **Data Visualization:** Excel is utilized to craft visually appealing charts and graphs that succinctly present the analysis findings.
+5. **Data Visualization:** Utilized Excel  to craft visually appealing charts and graphs that succinctly present the analysis findings.

 ## Visualizations